 Rock Island County health officials report 20 new COVID-19 cases

 ROCK ISLAND CO., Ill.
-(KWQC) - The Rock Island County Health Department reported 20 new COVID-19 cases on Friday.
+(KWQC) - The Rock Island County Health Department reported 20 new COVID-19 cases on Thursday, bringing the total number to 995.

-This brings the total number of confirmed COVID-19 cases in Rock Island County to 861.

 The new cases are: